 Houston Legal Malpractice Lawyers

-Has the mistake of a lawyer cost you your chance to seek justice in a civil litigation case?
+Has the mistake of a lawyer cost you your chance to seek justice in a personal injury or civil litigation case?
 Has legal malpractice in a business transaction caused you substantial damages?
 Has an attorney violated his or her fiduciary duty owed to you?
 If so, contact the Houston, Texas legal malpractice lawyers at Michael P. Fleming & Associates, P.C. today.
 Lawyer malpractice can take several forms.
 The most common claim against an attorney is one of negligence.
 To prove attorney mistakes and a negligence claim against a lawyer a plaintiff must show:

 - A duty owed by the lawyer to the client